 Community organisations generating energy and/or providing energy advice in Devon are represented by the Devon Community Energy Network.

-Benefits of Community Energy Report (2021) was commissioned by Devon County Council (DCC) and the South West Energy Partnership, part of the European Local Energy Assistance programme.
+Devon Community Energy: Socio Economic Impact Assessment Report (2021) was commissioned by Devon County Council and the South West Energy Partnership, funded by the European Local Energy Assistance programme.

 The report concludes that community-owned energy schemes have significant environmental benefits and can save local communities money.

 The £200,000 Community Energy Fund has been launched in September 2021 to support the recovery of businesses and the wider economy of Devon following the COVID-19 pandemic.